White Sands – Surface Surveys

 White Sands National Park – New Mexico, USA

-Protected as a US National Monument in 1933 and further as a US National Park in 2019.
+Protected as a US National Monument in 1933 and as a US National Park in 2019.

 The largest gypsum dune field in the world, White Sands National Park covers an area of 275 square miles and is comprised entirely of water soluble gypsum crystals.
 Gypsum does not absorb the sun’s heat.
 Even on the hottest days, the sands remain cool.

-White Sands gypsum was deposited 250 million years ago and uplifted 70 million years ago into a dome during a mountain-building period that also saw the rise of the Rocky Mountains.
-The dome collapsed 10 million years ago creating today’s Tularosa Basin and the white sand dune fields.
+The gypsum in White Sands was laid down 250 million years ago.
+About 70 million years ago, it was pushed up into a dome shape during the same time the Rocky Mountains formed.
+This dome caved in 10 million years ago, forming the Tularosa Basin and the white sand dunes of today.

 White Sands is one of six individual studies in a series of protected desert physiographies titled Surface Surveys.
 Each survey embodies the planet’s natural, essential expression, and underscores the ethereal nature of wild lands in our current, anthropocentric age.